-Lithium: If used concomitantly, diclofenac may increase plasma concentrations of lithium.
+Lithium: If used concomitantly, Diclofenac Potassium may increase plasma concentrations of lithium.
 Monitoring of the serum lithium level is recommended.

-Digoxin: If used concomitantly, diclofenac may raise plasma concentrations of digoxin.
+Digoxin: If used concomitantly, Diclofenac Potassium may raise plasma concentrations of digoxin.
 Monitoring of the serum digoxin level is recommended.

-Diuretics and antihypertensive agents: Like other NSAIDs, concomitant use of diclofenac with diuretics and antihypertensive agents (e.g. beta-blockers, angiotensin converting enzyme (ACE) inhibitors may cause a decrease in their antihypertensive effect via inhibition of vasodilatory prostaglandin synthesis.
+Diuretics and antihypertensive agents: Like other NSAIDs, concomitant use of Diclofenac Potassium with diuretics and antihypertensive agents (e.g. beta-blockers, angiotensin converting enzyme (ACE) inhibitors may cause a decrease in their antihypertensive effect via inhibition of vasodilatory prostaglandin synthesis.